 The Nama Karoo is a vast, open, arid ecoregion in southern Africa dominated by low-shrub vegetation, punctuated by rugged relief.
 Although not remarkably rich in species or endemism, the flora and fauna of the region are impressively adapted to its climatic extremes.
 The Nama Karoo ecoregion is part of the Deserts and Xeric Shrublands biome, within the Afrotropics Realm.
-The major threats to biodiversity are posed by pastoralism, introduction of alien species of plants, mining and conversion of native habitat to agriculture, all exacerbated by the fact that very little - less than one percent - of the ecoregion is conserved.
+The major threats to biodiversity are posed by pastoralism, introduction of alien species of plants, mining and conversion of native habitat to agriculture, all exacerbated by the fact that less than one percent of the ecoregion is presently conserved.

 Location and general description

 Most of the Nama Karoo occurs on the central plateau of the Cape Province in South Africa, although it extends over the Orange River into Namibia in the northwest.
 The Great Escarpment, which runs parallel to the coast 100 kilometres (km) to 200 km inland, divides the ecoregion into two basic parts: one between 550 metres (m) to 900 m in elevation, the other between 900 and 1300 m.
 The climate is typically harsh.
 Droughts are common, and both seasonal and daily temperatures fluctuate considerably.
 Temperature variations of 25°C between day and night are common.
 Mean maximum temperatures in mid-summer (January) exceed 30°C, whereas mean minimum mid austal winter (July) temperatures are below freezing.
 Rainfall is highly seasonal, peaking between December and March.
 Annual rainfall ranges between 100 millimetres (mm) to 500 mm, decreasing from east to west and from north to south.
 Variability in inter-annual rainfall tends to increase with increasing aridity.